pramita4/Hospital-management-system/README.md

 # Hospital-management-system
-This is only the front-end
+This is the front-end of hospital management system which is responsive as well.
-It is responsive.